Huge Foxconn iPhone plant in China rocked by fresh worker unrest | Technology

 Hundreds of workers joined protests at Foxconn's flagship iPhone plant in China, with some men smashing surveillance cameras and windows, footage uploaded on social media showed.
 The rare scenes of open dissent in China mark an escalation of unrest at the massive factory in Zhengzhou city that has come to symbolise a dangerous build-up in frustration with the country's ultra-harsh COVID rules as well as inept handling of the situation by the world's largest contract manufacturer.

+While the latest unrest has added "uncertainties" to the target, the source said the company was still working hard to hit it, adding that "only a portion" of the new recruits took part in the unrest.
+A second source familiar with the matter, however, said Foxconn was unlikely to hit the target, pointing to disruptions triggered by the unrest, impacting particularly new recruits who were hired to bridge the gap in the workforce.

+"Originally, we were trying to see if the new recruits could go online by the end of November.
+But with the unrest, it's certain that we can't resume normal production by the month-end."
+RECRUITMENT DRIVE

-Discontent over strict quarantine rules, the company's inability to stamp out outbreaks and poor conditions including shortages of food has caused workers to flee the factory campus since the Apple Inc supplier imposed a so-called closed loop system at the world's biggest iPhone plant in late October.
-Under closed-loop operations, staff live and work on-site isolated from the wider world.
+Discontent over strict quarantine rules, the company's inability to stamp out outbreaks and poor conditions including shortages of food had caused workers to flee the factory campus since the Apple Inc supplier imposed a so-called closed loop system at the world's biggest iPhone plant in late October.
+Under closed-loop operations, staff live and work on site, isolated from the wider world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)